Serpentor: IDW Publishing

 In the IDW continuity, Serpentor's real name is Stephen Minasian and he is the leader of the Coil, the religious wing of Cobra and a highly influential cult that is known to the public as a self-help group.
 The Coil worship a god named Golobulus (also called Gola-Bulas), who created a paradise called Cobra-La before human ignorance destroyed it.
 Serpentor claims to be the Final Disciple of Golobulus, a reincarnation of the best qualities of the god's previous champions such as Napoleon and Alexander the Great.

 Serpentor is a member of the Cobra Council, the ruling body that elects the Cobra Commander (who outranks Serpentor).
 In the case of a new Commander needing to be elected, Serpentor's view "carries a ton of weight.
 If he is backing someone, then their stock will clearly go up in the eyes of the Cobra Court".
-Serpentor isn't interested in becoming the new Commander and, during the contest to decide the new leader, starts assisting the Baroness, Major Bludd and Tomax in getting the role - that way, the eventual leader will "need me".
+Serpentor isn't interested in becoming the new Commander.
+During the contest to decide the new leader, Serpentor starts assisting the Baroness, Major Bludd and Tomax in getting the role - that way, the eventual leader will "need me".

 Animated series

 Sunbow

 Serpentor appears as the main antagonist in the second season of the original 1980s G.I.
 Joe: A Real American Hero animated series.
 Serpentor first appeared in the five-part second-season premiere "Arise, Serpentor, Arise!", voiced by Dick Gautier.
 The animated version of Serpentor was designed to be a new, superior leader of Cobra created by Doctor Mindbender through a breakthrough in cloning research.
 He was conceived as the perfect warrior, extracted from the unearthed remains of some of the greatest generals and conquerors of all time as well as other notable historic figures – Julius Caesar, Napoleon Bonaparte, Attila the Hun, Philip II of Macedon and his son Alexander the Great, Ivan the Terrible, Vlad the Impaler, Hannibal, Genghis Khan, Grigori Rasputin, Montezuma, Geronimo, Eric the Red and fictional Egyptian general Xanuth Amon-Toth.
 In the animated continuity, Sun Tzu's DNA was also intended to be part of Serpentor's creation, but the attempt to obtain his DNA was thwarted by Sgt.
 Slaughter whose DNA was then intended for use as a substitute.

+With the DNA collected, Doctor Mindbender plans to have the samples placed in the inert protoplasm and converted by a containment shroud.
 The first attempt to create Serpentor was sabotaged by Cobra Commander who secretly dumped a mutant virus into the Sgt.
 Slaughter DNA chamber causing a monster that rampaged throughout Cobra Island until it dissolved.
 During Doctor Mindbender's second attempt, Cobra Commander is betrayed by Scrap-Iron (who told Doctor Mindbender what had happened).
 Upon the recapture of Sgt.
 Slaughter, the creation is a success and Serpentor is born.